GiovanniGiacometti/polars-vector-store/README.md

 Some evidence:

-- ChromaDB remains the fastest but slows as dataset size increases.
+- ChromaDB remains the fastest but slows down as dataset size increases.
 Interestingly, it performs poorly with 128-dimensional embeddings, likely due to some internal issues worth investigating.
 - Polars implementations show **no significant increase** in query time when filtering metadata, which shows one of the main advantages of using Polars as a vector store, especially when metadata filtering is required.
-- The NumPy-based approach, however, slows considerably with metadata filtering, which is unexpected and requires further analysis.
+- The NumPy-based approach, however, slows considerably with metadata filtering.
+I'm not entirely sure why this is the case, it might be that the other implementations are able to leverage some Polars optimizations that this approach (that materializes the dataframe and then converts it back to a DataFrame) cannot.

 ## Contributing